Atuk: Development

 Norman Jewison purchased the rights to a film adaptation in 1971.
 Jewison planned to shoot it in Canada after Jesus Christ Superstar.
 John Belushi first read the role of Atuk in the beginning of 1982.
-He immediately expressed interest in the project and was set to play the character on screen when only months later, on March 5, 1982, he was found dead in his room at the Chateau Marmont in Hollywood, California.
+He immediately expressed interest in the project and was set to play the character on screen when only months later, on March 5, he was found dead in his room at the Chateau Marmont in Hollywood, California.

 Atuk next began production in Toronto in February 1988.
 Production halted after eight days.
 Sam Kinison said that his manager, Elliot Abbott, promised him creative control without clearing it with the studio.
 When Kinison attempted to rewrite the script, Abbott said that the studio tried to accommodate him, but Kinison grew difficult.
 Abbott and Kinison later severed their relationship.

 United Artists filed a lawsuit against Kinison in February 1988, in which they said that Kinison threatened to intentionally give a substandard performance.
-Producer Chuck Rovan briefly attempted to find a new lead but eventually gave up.
+Producer Chuck Roven briefly attempted to find a new lead but eventually gave up.
 Subsequent actors to take an interest in the role include John Candy and Chris Farley, both of whom died before the film could be made.
 Scriptwriter Tod Carroll dismissed rumors of a curse in February 1999.

 It also attracted the interest of other actors who have survived well beyond the film's ceased production, such as Will Ferrell, Jack Black, John Goodman, and Josh Mostel – as well as Jonathan Winters, who lived to age 87, dying in April 2013 – though some might claim the "curse" also indirectly led to the untimely death of Robin Williams, Winters' virtual protege.